-When using Aidlab, you are not limited to ECG reading, but you have also a small and very efficient thermometer at your disposal.
+When using Aidlab, you have a small and very efficient thermometer at your disposal.

-It measures your skin temperature in the middle of ECG reading, collecting data from your chest.
+It measures your skin temperature in the middle of other readings, collecting data from your chest.
 It was chosen as the best place with thin skin and warm blood flowing directly from the heart.
 The cardiovascular system of the chest lets us collect very accurate measurements.
 It uses a high-end infrared diode with phototransistor to receive your medical data.
 The whole measurement takes just several seconds.

 Skin temperature (often between 32.0-36.3 °C) is a temperature reading from your body's surface and depends largely on air temperature and time spent in that environment.
 Such weather factors as wind chill and humidity cause changes in skin temperature.
 Skin temperature oscillates predictably with the time of day.
 Thus, a healthy temperature at any site is described by a range of values, rather than a fixed value.
 This is important because when temperature is used to determine the relative health of an individual, a group mean will not necessarily accurately categorize an ideal temperature for all members of that group.
 Some healthy individuals would be expected to have values higher or lower than the mean and these values would, in theory, be normal for them.
 Your skin temperature varies parabolically from 83 deg F. (28.2 °C) at an ambient temperature of 49 deg F. (9.5 °C) to 98 deg F. (37.2 °C) at an ambient temperature of 95 deg F (35 °C) .